Systemic-Labs/Perfect-Stack/README.md

 - Each time a breaking change shows up, you might need to repeat this process. this makes multiple builds in a company if all won't follow the same version.
 - Most cases: Older and more different a platform is, and higher level it be, the issue is seen more often.
 - Lower level coding is less/not affected by these isssues.
 Ex: C programming language is old and rarely seen changes at all, it works well.
 - As old devs retire,  new ones might add new layers of abstraction instead of fixing the original code, these issues cause extra complexity, overhead, extra cost in long-term, Large number/size of files, large developer teams, or slow working pace,...

+## [Advice for new developers]

+People use old/popular tech choices for some reason: required at workplace, learned long ago, senior old eco-system,... but if you're new to developer, need a refresh or doing a startup, pick the best tech useful to you at the time being.
+▪ If your are mainly making mobile Apps for Android and IOS, then start with Flutter/dart, is the most cross-platform native SDK, covers all: mobile, web, desktop...

+### learning new stuff?
+- 1st learn basics well, including new additions.
+Ex: in web standards>> ES6/next, new HTML, new CSS (Grid, Houdini,...) , Web Assembly.
+- Learn from best tutorials/courses: recent material of last 1~2 year(or months...) from a sharp experienced tutor, Ex: Fireship.io

 ## [Quick list]